Mayoralty of Rudy Giuliani: Relations with the homeless

 During his 1993 campaign, Giuliani proposed to drastically curtail city services for the homeless, setting a limit of 90 days for stays in shelters.
 Opponent Dinkins accused Giuliani of punishing the children of the homeless with the policy.
 This contrasted with Giuliani's campaign promise during the 1989 campaign to build hundreds of new homeless shelters around the city.
 Advocates for the homeless sued the mayor over an alleged failure to provide proper medical treatment to homeless children.

 During the Giuliani administration, police conducted sweeps of parks and other public places to arrest homeless people and move them to shelters.
 Critics charged that the purpose was not to help the homeless but to remove them from sight.
 The pastor of Fifth Avenue Presbyterian Church, Reverend Thomas Tewell, said: "I think the police and the administration in New York were a bit embarrassed to have homeless people on the steps of a church in such an affluent area.
 The city said to us that it's inhumane to have people staying on the streets.
 And my response was that it's also inhumane to just move them along to another place or to put them in a shelter where they are going to get beat up, or abused, or harassed."
-The church sued the city of New York, Giuliani, and Bernard Kerik, asserting a First Amendment right to minister to the homeless on its steps."U.S. 2nd Circuit Court of Appeals, PRESBYTERIAN CHURCH v THE CITY OF NEW YORK", New York Times, June 12, 2002.
-Accessed June 12, 2007.
+The church sued the city of New York, Giuliani, and Bernard Kerik, asserting a First Amendment right to minister to the homeless on its steps.

 In 1998, when the City Council overrode Giuliani's veto to change how homeless shelters were run, Giuliani served an eviction notice on five community service programs, including a program for the mentally ill, a day-care center, an elderly agency, a community board office and a civic association in favor of a homeless shelter.
 Giuliani asserted he specifically chose the site because it was in the district of chief bill sponsor Stephen DiBrienza.
 The plan came under heavy criticism, especially for the eviction of the program serving 500 mentally ill patients, and Giuliani backed down.
 In an editorial, The New York Times called the event a "dispiriting political vendetta" and asserted that "selecting sites [for homeless shelters] as a punishment for crossing the Mayor is outrageous."